rss21www/rss2021/_information/paperDiscussions.md

   start and host the session at the right time on July 14, 15, or 16 yourself.
 This is the easiest option and will ensure you having full control (being host) of the zoom meeting.
-2. Option 2) You can use your own zoom license, and tell us the meeting ID & passwd (or link) to embed in the virtual conference platform.
+2. Option 2) You can use your own zoom license, and tell us the meeint URL, meeting ID & meeting passwd to embed in the virtual conference platform.
 This option is fine, and you have full control over your meeting (being host).
-But this might have the drawback that users might have to enter a captcha whenever they want to enter your meeting via the platform.
-And you need your own license (not the time-limited free license).
+But then you need your own license (not a time-limited free license) and ensure to setup the meeting.
 3. Non-preferred Option 3) We let a student helper own your zoom meeting.
 The student helper starts and hosts the meeting at the right time, but then needs to reach out for you to make you host